 - Inadequate maintenance of vessels

 A fatal drowning is considered wrongful death when it results from someone else’s negligence or intentional actions.
-According to Illinois law (the Wrongful Death Act), to prove wrongful death, the victim must have died, the defendant’s actions caused it, and you relied on the deceased financially or emotionally.
+According to Illinois law (the Wrongful Death Act), to prove wrongful death, the victim must have died, the defendant’s actions must have caused the death, and the surviving family must rely on the deceased financially or emotionally.

 What Can I Recover from a Fatal Drowning?

-In a wrongful death lawsuit, including a drowning lawsuit, you may be entitled to damages for:
+In a wrongful death lawsuit, you may be entitled to damages:

-- Punitive damages if the death was caused by intentional actions
+- Punitive damages may be possible if the death was caused by intentional actions.

 What to Do If You Suffer a Non-Fatal Drowning Injury